ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 ### Named Worker Return Values

-Named workers can have return values just like functions, which is nil by default.
+Named workers can have a return type just like in a function, which is nil by default.
 You can also use ``check`` to handle errors.

 ```ballerina
 function demo(string s) returns int|error {